pivotal-cf/docs-pks/console-monitor-manage-clusters.hbs.md

 ---

-You can find general information about your deployment on vSphere, and information about all of the clusters and nodes running it, in the **TKG Integrated Edition** view of Tanzu Kubernetes Grid Integrated Edition Management Console.
+You can find general information about your deployment on vSphere, and information about all of the clusters and nodes running it, in the **TKG Integrated Edition** view of {{  vars.product }} Management Console.

 ## <a id='cluster-status'></a>Obtain Cluster Information